HnsorensSoftware/MacroCompilerBuilder/README.md

 Extending and Customizing the Compiler
 ======================================

 One of the key advantages of this macro-based compiler builder is its modularity.
-You can easily extend and customize the compiler by adding new tokens, rules, and iteration steps.
+You can easily extend and customize the compiler by adding new tokens, rules, and recurse steps.
 For example:

     createCompiler(